-- 1 How big?
-The tidal area is almost 3km in length and over 1km wide - from end to end, it takes about an hour to walk - Admission is FREE
+How big?
+The tidal area is almost 3km in length and over 1km wide - from end to end, it takes about an hour to walk.

+Admission is FREE

-Open all year round: Car parks and paths for walkers, cyclists and horse riders, subject to a few local restrictions Open 9am-4.30pm: hides and toilets, with a few seasonal extensions to these times
+Open all year round: Car parks and paths for walkers, cyclists and horse riders, subject to a few local restrictions.

-- Dogs are welcome but keep them under close control. clean up poo and please take it away with you! - 1 Paths: Follow way-marking to new fine-surfaced paths. allowing access on foot, some by wheelchair and most by bike.
-There is a also new circular bridleway - 1 Benches and view points: discover these around the site - 1 Binoculars are useful to bring to help you view the landscape - 1 Tide times: remember the rising tide along the Severn Estuary rapidly covers great distances.
-Watch this great natural process from safe vantage points here.
-Look up local tide times to help plan your visit - Photography: fixed points for placing your camera are dotted around the site. - 1 Fancy a cuppa?
+Hides, toilets and 2.1m height restriction barrier (main car park): Open daily 9am-4.30pm.
+2.1m Height restriction in place at all times at Steart Gate car park.

+Dogs are welcome on most paths but must be kept under close control at all times.
+There are no dog waste or litter bins on site, so please take all your rubbish home with vou and try not to disturb the animals and plants living here.

+Paths: Follow way-marking to new fine-surfaced paths, allowing access on foot, some by wheelchair and most by bike.
+There is also a new circular bridleway.

+There are hides, benches and viewpoints around the site.

+Binoculars are useful to bring to help you view the landscape.

+Tide times: Only the highest tides enter the reserve, making an impressive spectacle.
+Check tide times via our website.

+Photography: Fixed points for placing your camera are dotted around the site.

+Fancy a cuppa?
 There's no cafe on site, but it's an ideal picnic spot.
-To purchase refreshments, follow signs to the larger local villages and towns - Please take your litter home and try not to disturb the animals and plants living here long walks at Steart redshank and lapwing
+To purchase refreshments, follow signs to the larger local villages and towns.

-Help us protect the wildlife here

-We need vou!
+Common darter

+WE NEFD YOU!